gavintg/fast-api/README.md

 bin/run-tests
 ```

-You can always got for the `nuclear option` but please make sure you have commited your changes before running this, you might end up
+If this cannot be trusted.
+You can always got for the `nuclear option` but please make sure you have commited your changes before
-losing work if not.
-You will need to enter the admin password for your local machine.
+running this, you might end up losing work if not.
+You will also need to enter the admin password for your local machine to make sure
+files are cleared in your local folder for this project.

 ```
 bin/kill-all